featurevisor/featurevisor/docs/sdks.md

 description: Learn how to use Featurevisor SDKs
 ---

+SDKs are meant to be used in your own applications, where you want to evaluate features in the runtime. {% .lead %}

 At the moment, we have an SDK for JavaScript only covering Node.js and browser environments.
-More languages are planned for the future as Featurevisor nears a stable release. {% .lead %}
+More languages are planned for the future as Featurevisor nears a stable release.

-SDKs are meant to be used in your own applications, where you want to evaluate features.

 ## Installation